ICC & CEVNI test centres

 The International Certificate if Competence is issued in conformity with Resolution No. 40 of the Working Party on Inland Water Transport.

 The ICC is required by many European countries for certain categories of pleasure boat.
 It is also useful in countries where compulsory certificates are required of nationals simply because officials expect to see such a certificate.
-RYA publications Foreign Cruising volumes 1 and 2 (code C1 and C2) give details of certification required for all European countries.
+See 'Boating Abroad' for further details.

 Applicants requiring a certificate valid for inland waters must pass a written test on the CEVNI rules (European Inland Waterways Regulations).
-This is a multiple choice question paper based on the rules laid out in the book European Waterways Regulations (order code G17).
+This is a multiple choice test based on the rules laid out in the book European Waterways Regulations (order code G17).

 Details of the requirements and the ICC